Mal-PRE/MalPRE/README.md

 # MalPRE
-The official repository of MalPRE
+The official repository of MalPRE.

+📣 During the review, please directly download `MalPRE-master.zip` and start using it.